 Org = organic soil

 To enter this information, click the Soils Tab.
 The sum of the Substrate (1-8) plus Organic and Other substrate values is automatically calculated and should total 100%.
 Should this not be the case you will be admonished with a red total percent value.
 Please confer with your surveyors to correct this, but you will be able to continue entering data.
 This tab also contains fields for the estimated percent cover of Precipitate, Litter and Litter Depth in centimeters, as well as percent cover of Wood (greater than an inch in diameter).
-Once the data have been entered, you can click on the Code to edit the values.
+These four values do not need to total 100%.
+Once the data have been entered and saved, you can click on the Code letter to edit the values.

 Typically, collection of vegetation data represents the lion’s share of the field time, as well as the data entry time.
 We have developed a streamlined method for efficient and accurate data entry.
-The Species, Cover Type, and Percent Cover for each polygon are entered on the Flora Tab (Figure 37).
+The Species, Cover Type, and Percent Cover for each polygon are entered on the Flora Tab (Figure 41), which also includes the Native Status and Comments.
+Any column can be sorted in ascending or descending order.
+Click the Add Flora Record Button to add a new record; this will open a blank field form (Figure 42).

 Vegetation data may be entered in any order, but it is usually best to enter it in the order it appears on the field sheets.
 Required fields are the Polygon Code (Poly), the Species, and the cover codes.
 Cover Code options include: